Welcome to my guide on how to rough in for electrician’s.

 My goal of this write-up is to fill you in on the whole process we as electricians go through during the electrical rough-in stage.

-Surprisingly, the rough-in stage is our most crucial time, because if you miss anything, you will later have to cut in a box or fish wires, which can sometimes be a messy job 😉
+Surprisingly, the rough-in stage is our most crucial time, because if you miss anything, you will later have to make holes in drywall in the finishing stage to cut in a box or fish wires, which can sometimes be a messy job 😉

 When comparing residential to commercial in the rough-in stage, we typically follow the same methods: